pslucas0212/OpenShiftOnVMWare-Part-2/README.md

 [Installing OpenShift on vMWare and Deploying a Sample Application - Part 1](https://github.com/pslucas0212/OpenShiftOnVMWare-Part-1)
 [Installing OpenShift on vMWare and Deploying a Sample Application - Part 3](https://github.com/pslucas0212/OpenShiftOnVMWare-Part-3)

+**Note:** This tutorial will also work with OCP 4.13.x running on vSphere 8.0.1 - Tested on 7/21/2023
 Page update 2023-07-25

 By Paul Lucas